TCSA-UDA: Text-Driven Cross-Semantic Alignment for Unsupervised Domain Adaptation in Medical Image Segmentation: Introduction

-Critically, current UDA pipelines lack robust semantic consistency across domains.
-We posit that modality-aware semantic guidance is a missing element.
-Unlike visual features, textual class descriptions (e.g. "left atrium", "tumor") offer domain-invariant semantics, yet their expression can vary with imaging modality (e.g. MRI vs. CT).
+Critically, current UDA pipelines lack robust semantic consistency across domains, particularly when adapting across heterogeneous imaging modalities.
+We posit that semantic guidance grounded in shared anatomical concepts, rather than purely visual alignment, is a missing element.
+Unlike visual features, textual class semantics (e.g., “left atrium”, “tumor”) are inherently domain-invariant, as they describe anatomical entities that remain consistent across modalities.
+However, the expression of these semantics can be modality-aware, reflecting differences between imaging types such as CT and MRI.
 Building on this insight, we propose incorporating text-embeddings to guide visual representation learning via cross-modal covariance learning with adversarial training (Fig. \ref{fig_embed}).
-This encourages domain- and modality-aligned feature spaces, enhancing intra-class compactness and inter-class separability, even in the absence of target supervision.
-The contribution of our work is listed below: \begin{itemize} \item We introduce a text-driven cross-semantic alignment paradigm for UDA in medical image segmentation that integrates vision–language covariance cosine loss to directly align image encoder features with textual semantic relations for improved segmentation. \item We design a transformer-based fusion module to integrate vision features with modality-specific text embeddings, allowing the model to leverage context-aware semantic cues tailored to each imaging modality. \item We integrate a semantic prototype alignment strategy that enforces class-wise feature consistency between source and target domains, addressing residual distribution shifts and enhancing cross-modal consistency. \item Demonstrate the effectiveness of the proposed method in reducing domain shift and improving segmentation performance on challenging cross modality cardiac structure, abdominal organ and brain tumor segmentation. \end{itemize}
+While modality-aware prompts are used to improve vision–language alignment within each imaging domain, domain invariance is enforced at the semantic embedding and feature alignment level, rather than through identical prompt templates.
+This design encourages domain- and modality-aligned feature spaces, enhancing intra-class compactness and inter-class separability even in the absence of target-domain supervision.This encourages domain- and modality-aligned feature spaces, enhancing intra-class compactness and inter-class separability, even in the absence of target supervision.
+The contribution of our work is listed below: \begin{itemize} \item We introduce a text-driven cross-semantic alignment paradigm for UDA in medical image segmentation that aligns image encoder features with shared semantic relationships derived from text, improving segmentation robustness across domains. \item We design a transformer-based fusion module to integrate visual features with modality-aware text embeddings, enabling context-sensitive semantic guidance tailored to CT and MRI imagery. \item We integrate a semantic prototype alignment strategy that enforces class-wise consistency across source and target domains, mitigating residual distribution shifts while preserving cross-modal semantic structure. \item We demonstrate the effectiveness of the proposed method in reducing domain shift and improving segmentation performance on challenging cross-modality cardiac, abdominal organ, and brain tumor segmentation tasks. \end{itemize}